Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 Which System Is Best for You?
 ADT or Guardian Protection

 We know that’s a lot of information to take in.
 Overall, though, we prefer ADT over Guardian Protection.
 They offer more flexible plans, higher tech equipment, and more advanced monitoring capabilities.
-Even with all this, ADT tends to cost less than Guardian Protection.
+ADT also gave us more bang for our buck.

 If you live in one of the 10 states that Guardian Protection services, we do like their three- or five-year price-lock guarantee.
 That means even if they raise their monitoring rates, you won’t see that price increase until those two or three years are up depending on which option you choose.
 However, ADT has been lowering their monitoring rates recently, and if you sign up for an ADT contract, you can cancel it due to an increase in your monitoring rates.
 It’s not a price-lock guarantee, but it prevents a situation where you can no longer afford your payments due to a price increase.